antlanc7/Zig-Arduino-Example/README.md

 # Example Zig Arduino Project

 Working with Zig version 0.9.1 stable on Windows.\
-It uses the avr-arduino-zig fork as dependency.\
+It uses the [avr-arduino-zig](https://github.com/antlanc7/avr-arduino-zig) fork as dependency.\
 Avrdude is needed to be available in the PATH to flash the binary to the Arduino.
+If you have installed Arduino IDE you can find it in the `C:\Program Files (x86)\Arduino\hardware\tools\avr\bin` folder.

 - `zigmod fetch` to get the dependencies
 - `zig build` to build the binary